alanmmolina/alanmmolina.github.io/content/projects/standalone/composing-a-spotify-analytics-pipeline-with-dagster.md

 ```

 - The artist with the highest number of followers is Eminem (nearly 100 million!) and, to no one's surprise, 100% of his tracks we extracted have explicit content.
-- Imagine Dragons has the second-highest follower count at 57 million, but interestingly, Linkin Park is marked as more popular—according to Spotify's API docs, an artist's popularity is calculated from the popularity of all their tracks rather than just follower count.
+- Imagine Dragons has the second-highest follower count at 57 million, but interestingly, Linkin Park is marked as more popular - according to Spotify's API docs, an artist's popularity is calculated from the popularity of all their tracks rather than just follower count.
 - I think few would disagree that Johnny Cash's version of Hurt is superior to the original by Nine Inch Nails, and our data shows it's indeed his most popular track.
 - I'm also delighted to see Imagine Dragons' Believer as their top track; it's actually my favorite song and was even part of my wedding ceremony.

 ---

 That's it!
 We've built an entire data pipeline from scratch using only free and open-source tools.
-This pipeline pattern can adapt to much larger workloads—the architecture remains valid whether processing data for a handful of artists or scaling to thousands. [[articles/tools/dagster|Dagster]]'s asset-oriented approach grows with your needs while maintaining the same fundamental principles.
+This pipeline pattern can adapt to much larger workloads - the architecture remains valid whether processing data for a handful of artists or scaling to thousands. [[articles/tools/dagster|Dagster]]'s asset-oriented approach grows with your needs while maintaining the same fundamental principles.

 If you want to experiment further, you might try adding more artists, implementing scheduled refreshes using [[articles/tools/dagster|Dagster]]'s scheduling capabilities, or connecting a visualization tool to create dashboards from the insights data.